 - Captures all Non-SME’s with either more than 250 employees or a turnover in excess of €50m and an annual balance sheet total of €43m.

-- The Environment Agency who will publish any businesses that fail to comply and will issue fines appropriate to the level of non-compliance.
+- The Environment Agency will publish any businesses that fail to comply and will issue fines appropriate to the level of non-compliance.

 Every ESOS compliance submission must be managed by an approved ‘Lead Assessor’ and Low Carbon Alliance’s own Lead Assessors are ready to assist your business ahead of the Phase II deadline.